 Cloud computing is not a single piece of technology like a microchip.
-Rather, it is a bundle of solutions that come in four different service models.
-These services are sometimes referred to as the ‘cloud computing stack’ because they build on another.
+Rather, it is a bundle of solutions that come in four different service infrastructure models.
+These services are sometimes referred to as the ‘cloud computing stack’ or the cloud infrastructure because they build on another.

 - Infrastructure as a Service (IaaS): Also known as Hardware as a Service (HaaS), this service model offers storage and computing services on a pay-as-you-go basis.
 With IaaS, you rent IT infrastructure like servers and virtual machines, storage, networks, and operating services while you’re responsible for managing your apps, data, middleware, etc. The service providers are in charge of housing, backup, maintenance, and business steadiness.

 - Platform as a Service (PaaS): With PaaS, developers can access all the tools needed to create a digital platform and make it available to the public.
 This service aims to make it easier for developers to quickly create web or mobile apps with minimal costs and no burden of managing the platform.
 The service provider makes sure that the apps run stable no matter how many times they are used.

 - Serverless computing: Also called simply serverless and Function as a Service (FaaS), this computing model focuses on building app functionality while offloading all the backend infrastructure management tasks like provisioning, scaling, scheduling, and patching to the cloud provider.
 That way, you can run your code without having to manage servers, thus its name physically.

 - Software as a Service (SaaS): This type of cloud service delivers apps over the internet, so a business doesn’t have to worry about maintaining and managing the infrastructure.
 The service provider is responsible for the setup, capacity planning, server management, software licensing, installation, and support to be readily available to the end-users.